Film Review: All Light, Everywhere

-That remains true across the whole film except during the scene depicting the community meeting about the PSS spy plane, which Anthony recently described in Filmmaker Magazine as “the only moment in the film, really, where people are actually speaking back.”
+This racist hierarchy goes unchallenged across the whole film except during the scene depicting the community meeting about the PSS spy plane, which Anthony recently described in Filmmaker Magazine as “the only moment in the film, really, where people are actually speaking back.”
 That caught my eye because, coincidentally, it lines up with how I characterized a scene in Frederick Wiseman’s City Hall (2020) depicting a community meeting about a weed shop, which I described as “[the scene] where the people of Massachusetts, after receiving messages for basically the whole film, finally get to talk back.”